czkaiweb/ErdosProject-COVID/README.md

 The COVID-19 Hospitalization Forecaster cuts out the noise in the data.
 By distinguishing mild cases from hospitalizations, it provides actionable data.
 Our model predicts the number of hospital beds needed by COVID-19 patients up to 14 days into the future.
 This allows healthcare providers all over the country to figure out when to request or donate resources from each other.

 ## Using our model
-Open the notebook `optimal_model.ipynb` and run all the cells.
+Open the notebook `models/optimal_model.ipynb` and run all the cells.
 This will download the most recent data from the CDC and train our models.
 To get 14-day forecast for your favorite state, e.g. Alabama, enter `get_prediction('AL')`.
 Some examples:

 ![](graphs/AL.png "Alabama")
 ![](graphs/CO.png "Colorado")